HenriDeh/BME_BeamSearch/README.md

 # BalancedMinimumEvolution

 This repository contains Julia code for reproducing the experiments carried out in the following publication.

 Catanzaro, D., Dehaybe, H., & Pesenti, R. (2025).
-New Heuristics for Phylogeny Estimation under the Balanced Minimum Evolution Criterion.
-Bioinformatics.
+New Heuristics for Phylogeny Estimation under the Balanced Minimum Evolution Criterion. _Bioinformatics_.
 (Under review)

 ## Getting Started